Emerson/ember-form-master-2000/README.md

 a fancy autocomplete widget.
 To learn more about creating custom `displays` and `widgets` see the **Extending Form Master** below.

-#### A Brief Not on What FM2000 is Not
+#### Validation

-FM2000 is all about rendering interactive forms in a standardized way with a concise and extensible syntax.
+Currently FM2000 is all about rendering interactive forms in a standardized way with a concise and extensible syntax.
 FM2000 is *not* about doing form validation or managing CRUD logic.
+We may consider adding this functionality in the future but it will be as a separate layer from the existing components which are purely responsible for form display.

 ### Built-In Components

 The following is the basic API for Ember 2.3+.
 The `hash` helper that is used below is not present in Ember 2.0-2.2.
 We are currently still supporting setting the widgetAttrs values for the default widgets directly on the `fm-field` component.
-You can look at aso for those versions just specifiy `widgetAttrs` directly on the the component.
+For those versions just specifiy `widgetAttrs` directly on the the component.
 The supported attributes for this are listed in the `WIDGET_ATTR_ALIASES` constant in `addon/components/fm-field.js`.